-How to Become a YouTuber in 2020 and Make Money
+How to Become a YouTuber and Make Money

 YouTube has become the ultimate place to be.
 Regardless of age, gender, interests, or personal preferences, everyone is on YouTube.
 To be more precise, over 30 million people check out YouTube every day.